I Need To Return This Dog

 NOT GETTING ALONG WITH THE KIDS

 Another commonly seen side of the issue is dogs held to a higher (and often grossly unfair) behavior standard than children.
 Dogs and children can be a great and very special combination.
-If an animal is brought into a home with children, it can be a wonderful opportunity for the children to develop their sense of empathy, responsibility, and to form a bond that lasts a lifetime.
+If a dog is brought into a home with children, it can be a wonderful opportunity for the children to develop their sense of empathy, responsibility, and to form a bond that lasts a lifetime.

 When bringing a pet into a home with children, the responsibility falls on the adults in the household to know what appropriate interaction looks like from both the dog and from the child and be able to facilitate that interaction.
 In this case, knowing really is half the battle and can make all the difference between a frightening and heartbreaking outcome and companionship with positive lessons and memories that last forever.
 Learn more about safe interactions between dogs and children here.